Tuesday, August 26, 2025

 Rube gave me $150 a month.
 But I found that Chicago was not the place for me.
 When they paid off the first time, I wasn't used to drinking, and I got drunk.
 Next time I got paid I did the same thing.
 So they didn't know it, but I caught the train that night and went back to Gilkerson and played.

-In the subsquent years, Evans would go on to play with a number of different Negro League teams around the country, including the Indianapolis ABC's, Dayton Marcos and Cleveland Hornets.
+In the subsequent years, Evans would go on to play with a number of different Negro League teams around the country, including the Indianapolis ABC's, Dayton Marcos and Cleveland Hornets.

 As a member of the Brooklyn Royal Giants, Evans played against Babe Ruth and Lou Gehrig in a series of exhibition games.